escapegameibk/host/README.md

 following is a list of these definitions:

 - NOMTSP : Completely disables and removes the MTSP module.
-- NOSER : Completely disables and removes the Serial module.
 - COLOR : Enables Color in the debug output.
 - HEADLESS : Completely disables and removes the interface.
 - NOHINTS : Completely disables ad removes the Hinting system.
+- NOALARM : Completely disables and removes the alarm system.

 # ERRATA
 ## Raspberry Pi